Artist Statement

 Looking toward the future, I plan to continue exploring new themes and concepts that delve into the complexities of the human experience.
 I want to break down barriers, foster a sense of connection, and inspire positive transformation through my art.
 By pushing the boundaries of what is possible in terms of technique and content, I hope to continue growing as an artist and making a meaningful impact in the world of contemporary art.

-My artistic practice will continues to be informed by my belief in the power of creativity to elicit emotion, and to affect thought.
+My artistic practice will continue to be informed by my belief in the power of creativity to elicit emotion and to affect thought.
 I approach my work with a sense of curiosity and experimentation, always pushing the boundaries of what is possible in order to create art that is both evocative and transformative.
-My relief sculptures “ the line” were my reaction to the mass migration caused by recent conflicts and the suffering both physically and mentally inflicted on the displaced.
+My relief sculptures, “ the line,” were my reaction to the mass migration caused by recent conflicts and the suffering both physically and mentally inflicted on the displaced.

-I have worked on a body of work called “Blackwater” which had been 2 years in the making and on going in preparation for 2025.
-My watercolur paintings . my work feeds on recording the current social andpolitical climate and my inspiration comes from the gobal chaos of war being fought on every fronts, environmental catastrope and economic crisis in the social and political landscape.
-I take a multi-media approach, a series of new and historical photographs are taken to explore and use as a reference but not in a literal way for my work . they explore how the Northern Irish landscape image under distortion can be stripped of meaning and become a canvas for own perspectives. taking the idea of abstraction further with a chaotic vibe, in attempting to evoke feelings with no recognizable context, playing into the idea of lines, impressions, and our subconscious projects our reality. a culmination of a burst of color. texture showcasing the relationship between subconscious intent and how the art is ultimately received.
+I have worked on a body of work called “Blackwater”, which had been 2 years in the making and in preparation for 2025.
+My watercolour paintings feed on recording the current social and political climate, and my inspiration comes from the global chaos of war being fought on every front, environmental catastrophe and economic crisis in the social and political landscape.
+I take a multi-media approach, a series of new and historical photographs is taken to explore and use as a reference, but not in a literal way for my work.
+I explore how the Northern Irish landscape can be stripped of meaning and become a canvas for various perspectives.
+The idea of abstraction with a chaotic vibe, in attempting to evoke feelings with no recognisable context, plays into the concept of lines, impressions, and our subconscious projects our reality. a culmination of a burst of colour.
+Using texture to showcase the relationship between subconscious intent and how the art is ultimately received.